Mary’s Meals supports more than 81,000 children every school day in South SudanPublished on

 - What meal do we provide?

-A typical school meal consists of a grain (maize, sorghum or rice) with beans.
+A typical school meal consists of maize or sorghum and beans.

 - Where are we based/where do we operate?